eguneys/scalaokey/README.md

 Middle End
 When middle has no pieces left
 Discard End
-When a player board has no pieces left and player discards piece Player Turn End
+When a player board has no pieces left after player discards piece Player Turn End
 When a player discards piece